Nativity!

 Nativity! is a 2009 British Christmas musical comedy film directed by Debbie Isitt and released on 27 November 2009 and the first instalment in the Nativity film series.
 The film stars Martin Freeman and Ashley Jensen.
-In the film teacher Paul Maddens (Freeman) lies to his rival that Hollywood are coming to watch his school's Christmas nativity, but after the lie gets out of hand, he must resolve the issue fast.
+In the film, teacher Paul Maddens (Freeman) lies to his rival that Hollywood are coming to watch his school's Christmas nativity, but after the lie gets out of hand, he must resolve the issue and save his school fast.
 The film was written by its director, Debbie Isitt, but was also partially improvised.

 The film premiered on 23 November 2009 in the SkyDome Arena, Coventry, England.

 It was released in cinemas on 27 November 2009.
 The film was followed by Nativity 2: Danger in the Manger (2012), Nativity 3: Dude, Where's My Donkey?
 (2014), and Nativity Rocks!
 (2018).

 In 2017 a stage musical adaptation premiered and has since toured the UK over the subsequent Christmas seasons.

 Plot

-Mr Paul Maddens is a miserable, jaded teacher at St Bernadette's, a local state-funded Catholic primary school in Coventry.
+Paul Maddens is a miserable, jaded teacher at St. Bernadette's, a local state-funded Catholic primary school in Coventry.
 He once had ambitions of being successful as an actor, producer or director in musical theatre, but gave it up after negative reviews in the press.
-Paul grew to hate Christmas after his girlfriend at drama school, Jennifer Lore, broke up with him at Christmas time.
+Mr. Maddens grew to hate Christmas after his girlfriend at drama school, Jennifer Lore, broke up with him at Christmas time.

 Every year, St Bernadette's competes with Oakmoor, the local posh Protestant private school, to see who can produce the best nativity play.
-The headteacher at St Bernadette's, Mrs Bevan, tasks Paul with running their nativity this year and assigns him a new classroom assistant named Mr Poppy, who is actually Mrs Bevan's extremely childish, immature nephew searching for work.
+The headteacher at St Bernadette's, Patricia Bevan, tasks Mr. Maddens with running their nativity this year and assigns him a new classroom assistant named Desmond Poppy, who is actually Mrs. Bevan's extremely childish, immature nephew searching for work.

-While out shopping with Mr Poppy for a new school Christmas tree, Paul bumps into his old rival from drama school, Gordon Shakespeare, who runs the nativity plays at Oakmoor.
-Desperate not to be seen as a failure, Paul lies to Gordon about how a supposed Hollywood producer, Jennifer, will be turning his production into a Hollywood film (although in reality, he hasn't spoken to her in five years).
-Mr Poppy overhears this and gets so excited that he spreads the story to the press.
-Paul finds his lie spiraling out of control, and all he can do is go along with it as media attention mounts and the children get very excited.
+While out shopping with Mr. Poppy for a new school Christmas tree, Mr. Maddens bumps into his old rival from drama school, Gordon Shakespeare, who runs the nativity plays at Oakmoor.
+Desperate not to be seen as a failure, Mr. Maddens lies to Mr. Shakespeare about how a supposed Hollywood producer, Jennifer, will be turning his production into a Hollywood film (although in reality, he hasn't spoken to her in five years).
+Mr. Poppy overhears this and gets so excited that he spreads the story to the press.
+Mr. Maddens finds his lie spiralling out of control, and all he can do is go along with it as media attention mounts and the children get very excited.

-The children at St Bernadette's are nowhere near as talented as the Oakmoor students, and Paul has little confidence in their abilities.
-The enthusiastic Mr Poppy helps him and the class to create an energetic, interesting nativity which showcases all of the children's unique (and often strange) talents.
+The children at St Bernadette's are nowhere near as talented as the Oakmoor students, and Mr. Maddens has little confidence in their abilities.
+The enthusiastic Mr. Poppy helps him and the class to create an energetic, interesting nativity which showcases all of the children's unique (and often strange) talents.